SpinningVinyl/SquareGrid.js/README.md

 ```

 `fade` blends the old appearance into the new one. `expand` reveals the new fill
-outward from the cell center; clearing shrinks the old fill back toward its center.
+outward from the cell center; clearing shrinks the fill back toward its center.
 Both modes work with every fill style.
 Grid borders and the active-cell highlight
 are not animated.
-An outline around a clearing cell remains until its animation ends.

 Only changed cells animate, including when using `clearGrid()`.
-Setting the same
-stored color again does not restart a transition.
-Stored colors update immediately;
-`redraw()` displays current progress without starting or restarting animations.
-Changing a cell mid-animation starts its new transition from its current appearance.

-Use `getAnimation()` and `getAnimationDuration()` to inspect the settings.
-A zero
+You can use `getAnimation()` and `getAnimationDuration()` to inspect the settings.
-duration makes subsequent changes immediate.
-Durations must be finite, non-negative
+A zero duration makes subsequent changes immediate.
-numbers.
-Changing the animation mode finishes pending transitions.
-Changing the
-fill style or default background color also finishes them before redrawing.

 With automatic redraw disabled, changes apply without animation on the next manual
 `redraw()`.
-Disabling automatic redraw cancels pending transitions without drawing.
-`destroy()` cancels the animation loop.
-Duration changes affect future transitions.

 Animation uses one `requestAnimationFrame` loop per grid.
 Each frame repaints the
 grid, but only changing cells have animated content; each transition temporarily